Can I Pay Off A Credit-Builder Loan Early?

 When you receive a credit-builder loan, the lending institution deposits the full amount you've borrowed into a special savings account or certificate of deposit (CD), with the understanding that you will not have access to those funds until you've paid off the loan.
 The lender will treat the deposit as collateral and use it to pay off the loan if you fail to complete your payments.

-As you make monthly payments with interest—current annual percentage rates (APRs) on credit-builder loans are about 12%—your payments are reported to the credit bureaus.
+As you make monthly payments with interest—current annual percentage rates (APRs) on credit-builder loans are about 12%—your payments should be reported to the credit bureaus.
 Those payments will appear in your credit files and potentially benefit your credit score.
+Make sure your lender reports to all three bureaus.

 When you've paid off the loan and gained access to the account, it will contain a sum equal to the amount you borrowed.
 Some credit unions even deposit some or all of the interest you paid on the loan into the account as well.